mdsoto/ml/README.md

 # ml
-Projects that cover the main ML techniques
+Projects that cover some of the ML techniques